All Episodes

 The Environmental Protection Agency is giving money to charitable organizations that attack Republican members of Congress.

-This from Investors Business Daily.
+This is from Investors Business Daily.

 Did you know, for example, that telling the truth about climate change causes childhood asthma?

-We've heard the litany of horrors that climate change is said to bring about.
+We've heard the litany of horrors that climate change is said to bring about, retreating glaciers, rising sea levels, dead polar bears, drought, flooding, disease, famine.

 Now we're told that fighting the EPA's power grab to regulate greenhouse gases will lead to an increase in childhood asthma.

-The American Lung Association, considered one of America's most credible and worthy charities, has placed four billboards in Michigan's sixth congressional district, including one outside the office of Representative Fred Upton, who heads the House Energy and Commerce Committee.
+The American Lung Association, considered one of America's most credible and worthy charities, has placed four billboards in Michigan's 6th congressional district, including one outside the office of Representative Fred Upton, who heads the House Energy and Commerce Committee.

 But what Upton and the Republican House majority, most people elected in November trying to do is restore the Clean Air Act to its true meaning and congressional intent.

-The Act was created to clean the air, not to fight mythical climate change and regulate down to our lawnmowers, the so-called greenhouse gases, including that product of human respiration, carbon dioxide.
+The act was created to clean the air, not to fight mythical climate change and regulate down to our lawnmowers, the so-called greenhouse gases, including that product of human respiration, carbon dioxide.

 This is exactly the kind of thing that's happening in Wisconsin.